Les Rita Mitsouko

 El «Dulce» Despertar

-All in all, this is a reasonable album musically, but top-notch for 'Tron; the only thing stopping it getting a higher 'T' rating is a slight lack of imagination in its use.
-I think this is now available on CD; just try to avoid paying as much as I did for a knackered vinyl copy that looked fine in a dimly-lit Barcelona shop.
+It seems, superb '73 single aside, Ríos' progressive albums got better as he developed his style; Memorias de un Ser Humano is nothing special, while Al-Andalus is excellent.
+Mellotronically speaking, however, only that single and La Huerta Atómica are really worth the effort; the only thing stopping the album getting a higher 'T' rating is a slight lack of imagination in its use.
+Now it's available on CD, you can avoid paying as much as I did for a knackered vinyl copy that looked fine in a dimly-lit Barcelona shop.

 Finis Gloriae Mundi (2011, 40.01) ***½/T